ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ### Case Statement

-Programs often choose their actions depending on some values.
-If the variable has one value, the program does one thing.
-When the value differs, it does another thing.
-The condition statements provide such a behavior.
+A program that follows a conditional algorithm chooses its actions depending on the values of variables.
+If some variable has one value, the program does one thing.
+Otherwise, it does something else.
+The condition statements of programming language provide such a behavior.

 We have considered the `if` statement.
-There is an alternative `case` statement in Bash.
+There is another conditional statement in Bash called `case`.
 It is more convenient than `if` in some cases.

-Let's look at an example.
-Suppose you are writing a script for archiving documents.
+An example will help us to compare `if` and `case` statements.
+Suppose that you are writing a script for archiving documents.
 The script has three operating modes:

 1. Archiving without compression.
 2. Archiving with compression.
 3. Unarchiving.

-You can choose the mode by the command-line option.
-Table 3-12 shows an example of possible options.
+You can choose the mode by passing a command-line option to the script.
+Table 3-12 shows the possible options.

 {caption: "Table 3-12.
 Options of the archiving script", width: "50%"}
 | Option | Operating mode  |